 Any organisms that evolved in the absence of molecular oxygen, such as on Mercury, would find our atmosphere toxic and corrosive.

 Venus, which is the second planet out from the sun, is the closest planet to Earth.
 At about 450 degrees hotter than Earth, it could not be considered as a place for any earthly organism to visit.
-Lead would be a liquid, similar to (the chemical element) mercury on Earth, and mercury would be a gas on Venus.
-Atmospheric pressure at the surface of Venus is 92 times that on Earth.
-It would be highly unlikely that any Venusian organism could exist on Earth, or anywhere else, without being kept at temperatures comparable with those on Venus.
+Lead would be a liquid, similar to (the chemical element) mercury on Earth, and mercury would be a gas on the surface of Venus.
+Atmospheric pressure at the surface of Venus is 92 times that on Earth The predominant gas in the atmosphere is carbon dioxide.
+Higher in the atmosphere, temperatures become much lower.
+It would be highly unlikely that any ground-living Venusian organism could exist on Earth, or anywhere else in the solar system, without being kept at temperatures comparable with those on Venus.

-With an elliptic orbit about 60 million kilometres away from Earth’s orbit, Mars is the next closest.
+With an elliptic orbit about 60 million kilometres out from Earth’s orbit, Mars is the next closest.
 However, this distance is not necessarily the length of the trip.
 All the planets are moving around their orbits, so any two of them will spend a large amount of time on opposite sides of the sun.
-The theoretical closest distance is 54.s million kilometres and the longest theoretical distance is 401 million.
+The theoretical closest distance is 54.3 million kilometres and the longest theoretical distance is 401 million.
 So you may need to wait some months for the best starting date, and then also for the trip home.
-If we were to visit Mars we would need to take enough air, food and water for the entire trip.
+If you were to visit Mars you would need to take enough air, food and water for the entire trip.
 Mars is, on average, more than 200 000 times as far as the International Space Station, which gets regular supplies from Earth, and more than 200 times as far as the moon.